PartyProNL/PartyProNL/README.md

 ![PartyProNL, Java/Kotlin back-end developer](./profile_banner.png)

-Hi there!
-I'm Youri, known as PartyProNL on the internet.
-I am currently a student at the Amsterdam University of Applied Sciences, working on achieving my Bachelor's in Software Engineering.
+I'm Youri (also known as PartyProNL), a working student at Framna developing Android apps with Kotlin Multiplatform.
+Currently also studying at the Amsterdam University of Applied Sciences, working on a Bachelor's degree in Software Engineering

-I am primarily a Java/Kotlin back-end developer, but I am also experienced with developing websites.
-If you'd like to learn more about my work and skills, I recommend you visit my portfolio at https://www.yourischeepers.com/
+Besides Android apps I've also developed websites, back-ends and more.
+You can find some of my projects below or visit my portfolio at [https://www.yourischeepers.com/](https://www.yourischeepers.com/).